The Magic of Heart-Centered Living

 Name it without shame.

-Forgiveness is not saying what happened was okay.
+Forgiveness is not pretending that what happened was okay.

-Forgiveness is releasing the poison of carrying it.
+Forgiveness is releasing the poison of carrying it forever.

 Open a window.